More energy from the Sun hits the Earth in one day than humans use in a decade.

 The key hurdles to making fuels from sunlight commercially are:

-- Materials discovery and system design – Because fuels made from sunlight using current technologies would cost so much more than fossil fuels, radically new materials and system designs, that can be installed simply and at low costs are needed.
+2. Materials discovery and system design – Fuels made from sunlight using current technologies cost so much more than fossil fuels, so radically new materials and system designs, that can be installed simply and at low costs are needed.

 What are Scientists Doing to Overcome the Hurdles?